Biljana Plavšić

 Biljana Plavšić (Биљана Плавшић; born 7 July 1930) is a Bosnian Serb former politician, university professor and scientist who served as President of Republika Srpska and was later convicted of crimes against humanity for her role in the Bosnian War.
+Before entering politics, she taught biology at the University of Sarajevo.

 Plavšić was indicted in 2001 by the International Criminal Tribunal for the former Yugoslavia (ICTY) for war crimes committed during the Bosnian War.
 She plea-bargained with the ICTY and was sentenced to 11 years in prison in 2003, to be served in a Swedish prison.
 She was released on 27 October 2009 after serving two-thirds of her sentence.
 Plavšić is, together with Radovan Karadžić, the highest ranking Bosnian Serb politician to be sentenced.
-Before entering politics, she taught biology at the University of Sarajevo.

 Academic career

 Plavšić was a university professor teaching biology at the University of Sarajevo and was the Dean of the Faculty of Natural Sciences and Mathematics.
 She is a Fulbright Scholar, and as such she spent two years at Boyce-Thompson institute at Cornell University in New York doing botany research.
 She then specialized in electron microscopy in London, and plant virology in Prague and Bari.
 She published over one hundred scientific works and papers.